 We use these terms all the time but take a look at this graphic to get the practical picture.

-Your computer is what you use to access the web.
-The Web Hosting service is on a server.
-You are renting the space your website takes up on a server provided to you by your Hosting Company.
+You access the web from your coputer.
+The Web Hosting Service is on a server.
+Your website rents space on a server prodived to you by the Hosting Company.

 The WordPress core software exists on the Host Company’s server.

 We have to pause and reflect on how the web came into existence.
 It wasn’t always there.
 It was invented by engineers and physicists who built a system of networked computers for private communication between institutions.